jsenv/importmap-node-module/readme.md

 ## importMapFile

 `importMapFile` parameter is a boolean controling if importMap is written to a file.
-This parameters is optional and by default it's disabled.
+This parameters is optional and enabled by default.

 ## importMapFileRelativeUrl